-The regular corporate income tax is 30% on net taxable income, i.e., gross income less allowable deductions.
-As a rule, all items of income shall be included in the computation of taxable income subject to 30% tax rate, except for some items of income that are subject to final tax (passive income) or are exempt by provision of law.
+As a rule, all items of income shall be included in the computation of taxable income, except for some items of income that are subject to final tax (passive income) or are exempt by provision of law.
 In computing for net taxable income, an entity is allowed to deduct all ordinary and necessary expenses paid or incurred in carrying on its trade or business; interest on indebtedness related to the business; taxes; losses; bad debts; depreciation; charitable and other contributions; research & development; and pension trust contributions for the retirement benefits of employees, subject to compliance with requirements for deductibility.